How to tell if a family office conference is worth it

 Greycourt’s Bernstein agrees that family offices have become a big industry.
 As that industry expands, so does the talent available to run them.
-He thinks conferences are a great way to get familiar with what professionals are currently available.
+He believes conferences are a great way to get familiar with what professionals are available.

-“The people you hire to run your family office, in most cases, have run other people’s family offices,” Bernstein said.
+“The people you hire to run your family office, in most cases, have run other people’s family offices,” he said.
 “Everybody is interested in learning.”

-When wealth preservation is the goal — as it is with intergenerational family offices — having the latest knowledge on topics like artificial intelligence or cybersecurity can be crucial in passing on assets to one’s descendants.
+When wealth preservation is the goal, as it is with intergenerational family offices, having the latest knowledge on topics such as artificial intelligence or cybersecurity can be crucial in passing on assets to one’s descendants.

-“Not only is the world changing,” Saltzstein said, “but there is a shrinking ice cube.
-The more kids there are in the family, the more grandkids, the more assets need to be distributed.
+“Not only is the world changing,” said Saltzstein, “but there is a shrinking ice cube.
+The more kids there are in the family, the more grandkids, the more assets need to be distributed.”